 Since coconut flour is so absorbent, it’s important to use just the right amount of it.
 It’s best to measure the coconut flour in this recipe by weight, not by volume.

-This recipe only make 5 muffins, but you can easily double it and make ten.
+This recipe only makes 5 muffins, but you can easily double it and make ten.
 As for leftovers, after they have completely cooled, keep them in the fridge in an airtight container for up to 4 days.
-Very lightly reheat in the microwave prior to enjoying them, just to take the chill out – 7-8 seconds per muffin.
-You can also successfully freeze these healthy lemon poppyseed muffins.
+Very lightly reheat them in the microwave prior to enjoying them, just to take the chill out – 5 seconds per muffin.
+You can also successfully freeze these keto healthy lemon poppyseed muffins.

 Lemon Poppy Seed Muffins